 Types of table saws

-There are two main types of table saws portable and stationary table saws.
-The portable table saws are also called bench top table saws, which are the perfect choice for framing, deck building and use in shops with limited space.
+There are two main types of devices – portable and stationary table saws.
+The portable are also called bench top table saws, which are the perfect choice for framing, deck building and use in shops with limited space.

 However they are rather unstable as though they can perform basic functions like large saws, they come with lesser horsepower and are usually noisier than larger counterparts.
 They can’t cut thicker woods cleanly and don’t give precise cuts; so they are not the best choice for fine woodworking.
 They are also typically less durable than other table saws and is the best choice only if mobility is your top concern.
 Otherwise, it’s better investing in a stationary saw.